Alibaba investors face lock-up battered but largely unbowed

 "It's been ugly," said Alan Haft, a Newport, California-based financial adviser who said he "shamefully went on CNBC touting the stock" before the IPO and talked about a dozen of his clients into buying it.
 He says he still sees a good long term picture for Alibaba, but not right away.
 "The stock is probably going to get worse so in the short term it's a regret."

-While some anticipated a small drop in the stock price Wednesday as a result of the lockup, many analysts believe the end of the lockup has already been priced in.
+While some anticipate a small drop in the stock price Wednesday as a result of the lockup, many analysts believe the end of the lockup has already been priced in.

 And given Alibaba's size, any selling will get absorbed easily, said Gil Luria, managing director of equity research for Wedbush Securities.
 The 25-day average trading volume for Alibaba is 14.5 million shares.

-Alibaba's shares were little changed on Wednesday at $84.59 a share, about 24 percent above the $68 IPO price.

-Still, some investors have come back down to earth after seeing its most recent quarterly results.
+Still, the roughly 340 million shares that go on sale on Wednesday nearly match the 368 million it sold in the IPO.
+And some investors have come back down to earth after seeing its most recent quarterly results.
 While non-GAAP net income, which strips out exceptional items, rose 25 percent to 13.12 billion yuan ($2.1 billion) in the quarter ended December 2014, investors zeroed in on disappointing sales growth: revenue rose 40 percent from the previous year, down from a 53.7 percent gain in the September quarter.

 Alibaba's underwhelming holiday quarter performance and a public verbal tussle with a powerful Chinese industry regulator helped trigger the stock's decline.
 They brought to the fore two major risks to further gains:: politics and the shift to mobile commerce.
 The lower-than-expected December-quarter revenue underscored how Alibaba earns less on smartphones and tablets as its users shift toward mobile shopping.